Learning Styles Guide for Every Teacher in 2025

 Kinesthetic learners tend to enjoy sports, dance, and other physical activities.
 They may find sitting still for long challenging but benefit from activities that allow them to move and interact with the learning material, such as experiments and hands-on projects.

-As a teacher, you can help your kinesthetic learners understand and retain information by providing real life experiences.
-For instance, you can take your history class to the museum to see artifacts from a period you’re teaching them about.
+As a teacher, you can help kinesthetic learners understand and retain information by providing real-life experiences.
+For instance, you can take your history class to the museum to see artifacts from a period you teach them about.

-Other tools you may incorporate for your learners include:
+Here are tools you may incorporate for your learners:

 - Physical objects such as blocks, puzzles, and counters